ImeneGa/python_exercices/README.md

 0 = Sunday, 1 = Monday…
 Build the solution to this problem.

-Exercise 16:
+Exercise 15:
 It can be shown that GCD (a,b) = GCD (b,r) where r is the remainder of the division of a by b.
 So the search for the GCD (Greatest Common Divisor) of a and b is replaced by the search for the GCD of b and r
 If we repeat this process, we obtain pairs (a,b), (b,r), ... increasingly smaller until (g,o) where g is the GCD of a and b This method is better known as the EUCLID algorithm.
 Construct the solution to this problem.

-Exercise 17:
+Exercise 16:
 Another method close to that of EUCLID is called the NICOMACHOS algorithm.
 It is based on subtraction instead of division.
 GCD (a,b) = GCD (b, a-b) with a >= b
 Build the solution to this problem.

-Exercise 18:
+Exercise 17:
 The square root of a number a can be obtained by an iterative method using the recurrence relation Xi+1 = ½ (Xi + a / Xi) which converges to the square root of a, i being the number of the iteration .
 We will begin the calculation by giving X0 the value a / 2.
 The calculation stops if the precision you set has been achieved.
 The precision is: |(Xi+1 - Xi) / Xi+1|
 Calculate the square root of a number with this method.

-Exercise 19:
+Exercise 18:
 In asymmetric methods of cryptography (public key encryption), there are 2 keys:
 A public key used for encryption
 A private key used for decryption